 Ways professionals can best support children with DTD and their families

 The best ways to help children who have developmental trauma can feel counterintuitive and, therefore, requires more than common sense.
 If you’re a mental health professional, educator, police officer or other community resource, please educate yourself on developmental trauma and therapeutic interventions so you can help families like mine.
-One place to start is the Institute for Attachment and Child Development new online resource library.

 Here are some good things to know as a professional working with children and families—